 When you are buying or selling real estate or have other real estate matters you need handled, the trusted law firm of Carlos M. Amor, P.A. is ready to help.
 Carlos M. Amor skillfully handles the full range of real estate transactional matters and effectively resolves disputes regarding both residential and commercial properties.
 Attorney Carlos M. Amor brings 15 years of experience to South Florida real estate clients in Broward, Miami-Dade, and Palm Beach Counties.
 Whatever real estate concern you have, our attorney will work toward successfully resolving it.
-The firm represents clients in traditional real estate transactions, real estate litigation, quiet title actions, tax deed and foreclosure auction purchases, deed drafting services, short sales, landlord-tenant disputes, and more.
+The firm represents clients in traditional real estate transactions, real estate litigation, tax deed and foreclosure auction purchases, deed drafting services, short sales, and more.

 For knowledgeable, professional, and efficient real estate assistance, contact the law firm of Carlos M. Amor, P.A. at (954) 453-7200.
 Attorney Carlos M. Amor offers free consults, by phone, via video meeting or in person, whichever method is most convenient for you.